Table of Contents

 In the basement you’ll find clothing for the great outdoors as well as the most fashion conscious.
 Also a cold chamber to test the weather-proofing abilities of the outerwear.
 This includes a wind turbine, block of ice, thermal imaging camera and visual display to add dramatic effect.
 The shirts are priced at £119 therefore demonstrating the premium that great brands command.

-Finally, on the top floor beautifully polished wooden desks adorned with glowing globes signal this is where to book your expedition (or holiday).
-In the nearby technology department the latest camera and optical equipment is showcased in sturdy steel cases.
+Finally, on the top floor there are beautifully polished wooden desks adorned with glowing globes signal.
+This is where to book your expedition (or holiday).
+In the nearby technology department the latest camera and optical equipment is also showcased in sturdy steel cases.
 Dressed in their khaki safari gear, staff are unobtrusive yet close to hand.
-For example, to advise on what’s best to see the stars or (photographically) shoot beasts in the bush.
+For example, to advise on what telescope is best to see the stars.
+Or alternatively what camera to shoot beasts in the bush.
 All that seems missing is a Masai warrior or lion on the loose…… but then again, did I really look everywhere?

 While many great brand experiences evolve by accident, what’s critical is management vision and conviction to push the boundaries.
-Also rigorous attention to detail to inspire and deliver consistently through all activities.
+Also rigorous attention to detail to inspire and deliver consistently.
 As with all great brand experiences you should see, hear, think and feel the quality, value and difference.

 Sadly the London store closed in 2017.
-Reading between the lines, we presume the high costs of a Regent Street venue, and associated high costs of merchandise, were insufficient to keep the business in the black.
-And/or alternatively management judged there were greater returns elsewhere.
-Nevertheless, even without the London store, National Geographic remains a great brand experience, and also great brand story!
+Reading between the lines, we assume the high costs of a Regent Street venue, and associated high costs of merchandise, were insufficient to keep the business in the black.
+And/or alternatively, management judged there were greater returns elsewhere.
+Nevertheless, even without the London store, National Geographic remains a great brand experience, underpinned by a great brand strategy!
 The demise of the London store is our loss.